DemonBoiAnzu/DeathNote/README.md

 Obviously, this is inspired by the anime Death Note.
 I only wanted to bring it to life in Minecraft.

+This plugin requires a 1.16+ server that's running on Java 16 to function.

 ## How to use
 It's simple, just give yourself the Death Note with the command /deathnote give (you can provide a player, as well, if you want)